The 9 best cycle routes in Wales

 We end our cycling tour of Wales with a challenge that should be on every rider’s bucket list – Bwlch y Groes.

-For those that like their trivia, Bwlch y Groes is the second-highest public road mountain pass in Wales, with a summit altitude of just under 1,800ft.
+For those who like their trivia, Bwlch y Groes is Wales's second-highest public road mountain pass, with a summit altitude of just under 1,800ft.
 The ride itself is known to be challenging, but it’s not impossible for a beginner to conquer it.

-Whatever bike you have, you need to make sure you have insurance before heading out for a ride.
+Whatever bike you have, you may want to consider getting insurance before heading out for a ride.

-At Cycleplan, our specialist insurance is designed to cover a range of bikes – from mountain to road and BMX to electrics.
-So, whether you already own a bike or are currently in the market for one – we’ve got you covered.
+Specialist cycling insurance through Cycleplan is designed to cover a range of bikes – from mountain to road and BMX to electrics.

-Our range of insurance policies are designed to protect both you and your bike, with Personal Accident cover included alongside Theft and Accidental Damage protection.
+The range of insurance policies available through Cycleplan are designed to protect you and your bike.
+Personal Accident cover is included alongside Theft and Accidental Damage protection.